California Driver Handbook - Lane Control

 - Do not drive in a bicycle lane unless you are preparing to make a right turn or park.

 - Before merging into the bicycle lane, check to see there are no bicyclists.

 - If you are passing bicycle traffic, pass with at least 3 feet between your vehicle and the bicyclist, when safe to do so.

-When you are making a right turn you must enter the bicycle lane no more than 200 feet before the corner or other driveway entrance, you must enter the bicycle lane only after ensuring there is no bicycle traffic, and then make the turn.
+- When you are making a right turn you must enter the bicycle lane no more than 200 feet before the corner or other driveway entrance.
 Do not drive in the bicycle lane at any other time.